Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-OrderId* | int |  Existing Order id of the customer that you want to order again UserId* | string  | The unique identifier of the customer associated to the order
+OrderId* | int | Existing Order id of the customer that you want to order again UserId* | string  | Unique GUID of the customer associated to the order

 ### Response Parameters